Tatsuro Yamashita: Personal life

+Little is known about Yamashita's life outside of the music industry.
 His wife is Mariya Takeuchi, whom he married in 1982.
 They have one daughter.

 Kiyoshi Matsuo, a Japanese record producer, who discussed Johnny Kitagawa's sexual harassment allegations in various media outlets, had his management contract terminated by Johnny & Associates, to which he had belonged.
 In 2023, he alleged that Yamashita and his wife Mariya Takeuchi, who also belong to the company, were in agreement with the company's policy.
 On July 9, 2023, Yamashita responded on his radio show, "Sunday Songbook".
 He explained that as someone in a corner of the music industry, he knew nothing of the internal affairs in Johnny's, much less about Johnny Kitagawa's sexual assault case.
 Yamashita stated that he is grateful for Johnny as a producer and had great respect for him, but said that sexual assault was "unforgivable" and called for the case to be investigated and the victims to be assisted.